Investment Readiness

 Milestone 8: Establish Legal Contracts and Closing

-When all relevant stakeholders have been engaged and their terms of engagement are clarified as much as possible, this is the time to develop the legal contracts and close the deal.
-This stage is last because legal fees are expensive, and it is generally advised to determine as much as possible in previous stages before starting to draw up contracts in earnest.
+When all relevant stakeholders have been engaged and their terms of engagement are clarified as much as possible, this is the time to fully develop the legal contracts and close the deal.
+This stage is positioned with in the Toolkit as last because legal fees are expensive, and it is generally advised to determine as much as possible in previous stages before starting to draw up contracts in earnest.
+However, you may have engaged legal advisors ahead of contract design on issues like tax, permitting and effective governance structures, which are covered in previous Milestones.

 Community Engagement